-This is a view of the Montreal skyline from the rear window of Tinning’s atelier/apartment at 1178 Phillips Square Street where he lived during the 1950s.
+This is a view of the Montreal skyline from the rear window of Tinning’s atelier/apartment at 1178 Phillips Place where he lived during the 1950s.
 In the distance is the soaring hulk of the Sun Life Building.
 Tinning never tired of this cityscape and drew it many times throughout the four seasons.
 The Moose Jaw Museum and Art Gallery (MJMAG) has two watercolour variations of this scene.

 In October 1944 Tinning sketched a “Fascist Statue” in Santarcangelo di Romagna.
 In fact, he sketched the Monumento ai Caduti (War Memorial) in the Piazza Ganganelli (modern photo at right) .
 Created and cast in bronze by Italian sculptor Bernardino Boifava between 1925 and 1928 this memorial depicts a dead soldier lying on a shield carried by two grieving women.
 Designed as a tribute to Italian soldiers who died fighting (with the Allies) in World War I this statue had become in World War II a symbol of Mussolini’s regime.

 San Arcangelo, 1st Canadian Division 18 Oct 44; watercolour, pencil on grey paper; 37.8×27.6 cm; LAC 1990-143-80

 Fascist Statue, 18 Oct 44; watercolour, pencil on grey paper; 27.8×37.9 cm; LAC #1990-143-73

 From Tinning’s diary: “31 Oct 44 The monument caused some consternation among other artists.
 I had only looked at it as a good subject (draped in the Italian flag).”